For millions of children affected by the drought-driven hunger crisis in the Horn of Africa, time is running out

 How to Help Children in the Horn of Africa

-Please help us save lives, and futures, with a donation to our Horn of Africa Climate Crisis Fund
+Please help us save lives, and futures, with a donation to our Children's Emergency Fund.

-*Unless otherwise noted, facts and statistics have been sourced from Save the Children’s monitoring and evaluation experts.
+*Unless otherwise noted, facts and statistics about the Horn of Africa have been sourced from Save the Children’s monitoring and evaluation experts.